test-user-hubrise/website/src/content/general/en/apps.md

         - to: https://www.pointone-epos.co.uk/
           logo: pointone.png
           title: pointOne
-          description: pointOne is a Touch-screen Point of Sales simple to use. pointOne includes online ordering, kitchen screens, smart phone applications, reporting as well as stock control.
+          description: pointOne is a touch-screen Point of Sales simple to use. pointOne includes online ordering, kitchen screens, smart phone applications, reporting as well as stock control.
         - to: https://www.orderlord.com
           logo: orderlord.png
           title: OrderLord POS
-          description: OrderLord provides a Point of Sale combined with a Delivery Mangement solution, a Kitchen Screens and advanced reporting.
+          description: OrderLord provides a Point of Sale combined with a Delivery Mangement solution, kitchen screens and advanced reporting.
         - to: https://www.partech.com/pixel-point-software
           logo: par-pixelpoint.png
           title: PixelPoint (web API)
-          description: PixelPoint by PAR integrated via it's Web API is a Point of Sales solution for restaurants and entertainment industry sectors.
+          description: PixelPoint by PAR, integrated via its Web API, is a Point of Sales solution for restaurants and entertainment industry sectors.
 PixelPoint is used for cost management, loss prevention and loyalty programs.
           additional_info: Web API integration
         - to: https://www.partech.com/pixel-point-software
           logo: par-pixelpoint.png
           title: PixelPoint (Windows API)
-          description: PixelPoint by PAR integrated via it's Windows API is a Point of Sale solution for restaurants and entertainment industry sectors.
+          description: PixelPoint by PAR, integrated via its Windows API, is a Point of Sale solution for restaurants and entertainment industry sectors.
 PixelPoint is used for cost management, loss prevention and loyalty programs.
-          additional_info: Windows API integration by Slowey Systems
+          additional_info: Slowey Systems Windows API integration
         - to: https://zelty.fr
           logo: zelty.png
           title: Zelty